Thinking about getting your first website? Find it all a bit daunting? Don’t know who can be trusted and who can’t? Read on.

 - Making sure your kept in the loop

 It’s important when you start your first website design project that you have clear goals.
 As a business these goals will usually be image, and performance or lead generation related.
 We encourage all of our clients to really think long and hard about their website and what it can do for them, and then we’ll add our own ideas and technology knowledge on top.

-If your looking for a personal website then your most likely going to perhaps be working on a tighter budget and it is of imperative importance you first spend time working out what and why you need a professional web design company to build for you.
+If you’re looking for a personal website, you’ll most likely be on a tighter budget, so it’s critical that you first figure out what you need and why you need a professional web design hamilton company to build it for you.

 Deciding on a budget

 Much like any commodity or service, you get what you pay for and Web Design is in general, no different.
 The bigger the budget, the more time and care that can be spent on your project.
 This by no means that with a mid range budget you will end up with a poor website, not true at all, infact.
 But just like when you go hunting for a new motor, you need a budget, without a budget it’s all just a little overwhelming.

 But how do I set a budget if I have no idea what it all costs?
 Good question, check out the next section.